Unlocking the brain's timekeepers: Clock genes

 In conclusion

 Clock genes like cycle and clock have surprising roles in neuron formation and structure, showing that they are not limited to managing daily biological rhythms.
-They may actually contribute to building the brain itself.
+They may contribute to building the brain itself.

 By studying these effects, we could better understand not only the basic biology of brain growth but also the origins of neurodevelopmental disorders that might relate to clock gene activity.